helium/HIP/0026-HIP-Voting.md

 [detailed-explanation]: #detailed-explanation

 - This hip will propose a few changes to the blockchain.
 The way I propose the block chain to move is making a new token called voting.
 Which can be generated when a transaction of a change is proposed, all the miners on the network will get a token awared to them.
   The transaction done by the miner will have to inclued the proposal, and a github link to the the hip.
 And then they will burn 10 hnt to send the transaction.
 Then the blockchain will then make 2 wallets that can only accept the voting tokens, and distrubute 1 voting token per miner to all the wallets.

+- One wallet will be

-Then at the end of the time limit there will either be a consesous to move forward, or there will not be.
+- Then at the end of the time limit there will either be a consesous to move forward, or there will not be.
 I propose the limit to be 65% This is not a simple majority but it is not extreamly high to make changes imposible.

 # Drawbacks
 [drawbacks]: #drawbacks

 - People with more helium tokens then miners will lose out.
 They can't vote as much.
 They will have less of a stake then someone who has more miners.
+- Lora device makers may feel that they have no power.
+This is true, however currently anyone can get a few hundred people to join the dewi's zoom call and flood the discord and make changes they want.
+However, if the miners are not happy with the network there will be less coverage overall.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

 Currently if you really want to change something you have to make a hip, get a dewi call approval and get the helium team on board.
-It is slow, and it allows a minority to control the direction of the network,
+It is slow, and it allows a minority to control the direction of the network.

 # Unresolved Questions
 [unresolved]: #unresolved-questions

-- How devlopment work.
+- How will making a change actually work.
+Do you make the code changes before, or will it have to be done at a later date.
+And if the code changes were not done if it was a later date who is reposnsible for it.

 # Deployment Impact
 [deployment-impact]: #deployment-impact